 '''

 from cbapi.protection.models import FileInstance

 from cbapi.protection import CbProtectionAPI

 #

-# Create our Cb Protection API object
+# Create our App Control API object

+#

 p = CbProtectionAPI()

+#

 # Select the first file instance

+#

+#

 fi = p.select(FileInstance).first()

+#

 # print that computer's hostname.
-This automatically "joins" with the Computer,
+This automatically "joins" with the Computer API

-→API object.
+--object.

 #

+#

 fi.computer.name

 u'DOMAIN\\MYHOSTNAME'

 #

+'''

+CONTENTS 1

+'''

 # change the policy ID

+#

 fi.computer.policyId = 3

 fi.computer.save()

 '''

-As of version 1.2, chapi now provides support for Cb Defense too!

-'''

-from cbapi.psc.defense import Device

-from cbapi.defense import CbDefenseAPI

-# Create our Cb Defense API object

-#

-p = CbDefenseAPI()

-#

-# Select any devices that have the hostname WIN-IA9NQ1GN80I and an internal IP.

-→address of 192.168.215.150

-devices = c.select(Device).where('hostNameExact:WIN-IA9NQ1GN80I').and(

-→"ipAddress:192.168.215.150").first()

-#

-# Change those devices' policy into the Windows_Restrictive_Workstation policy.

-for dev in devices:

-dev.policyName = "Restrictive_Windows_Workstation"

->>>

-dev.save()

-'''

-'''

-from cbapi.defense.models import Device

-from cbapi.defense import CbDefenseAPI

-# Create our Cb Defense API object

-#

-d = CbDefenseAPI()

-#

-# Select any devices that have the hostname WIN-IA9NQ1GN80I and an internal IP.

-→address of 192.168.215.150

-devices = d.select(Device).where('hostNameExact:WIN-IA9NQ1GN80I').and(

-→"ipAddress:192.168.215.150").first()

-#

-# Change those devices' policy into the Windows_Restrictive_Workstation policy.

-for dev in devices:

-dev.policyName = "Restrictive_Windows_Workstation"

->>>

-dev.save()

-'''

-Major Features
+2 CONTENTS

+MAJOR FEATURES

+Enhanced Live Response API

+The new CBAPI now provides a robust interface to the Carbon Black EDR Live Response capability.
+Easily create Live Response sessions, initiate commands on remote hosts, and pull down data as necessary to make your Incident Response process much more efficient and automated.

+• Consistent API across VMware Carbon Black platforms

+CBAPI supports Carbon Black EDR and Carbon Black App Control customers from a single API layer.
+Even better, the object model is the same for all three, and if you know one API, you can easily transition to another.
+CBAPI manages the differences among the two REST APIs behind a single, consistent Python-like interface.

+• Enhanced Performance

-- Enhanced Live Response API The new chapi now provides a robust interface to the Cb Response Live Response capability.
-Easily create Live Response sessions, initiate commands on remote hosts, and pull down data as necessary to make your Incident Response process much more efficient and automated. - Consistent API for Cb Response, Protection and Defense platforms We now support Cb Response, Protection and Defense users in the same API layer.
-Even better, the object model is the same for both; if you know one API you can easily transition to the other. cbapi hides all the differences between the three REST APIs behind a single, consistent Python-like interface. - Enhanced Performance chapi now provides a built in caching layer to reduce the query load on the Carbon Black server.
-This is especially useful when taking advantage of chapi's new "joining" features.
-You can transparently access, for example, the binary associated with a given process in Cb Response.
+CBAPI now provides a built in caching layer to reduce the query load on the Carbon Black server.
+This is especially useful when taking advantage of CBAPI's new "joining" features.
+You can transparently access, for example, the binary associated with a given process in Carbon Black EDR.
 Since many processes may be associated with the same binary, it does not make sense to repeatedly request the same binary information from the server over and over again.
+Therefore CBAPI now caches this information to avoid unnecessary requests.

+• Reduce Complexity

-Therefore chapi now caches this information to avoid unnecessary requests. - Reduce Complexity cbapi now provides a friendly dare I say "fun" interface to the data.
-This greatly improves developer productivity and lowers the bar to entry. - Python 3 and Python 2 compatible Use all the new features and modules available in Python 3 with cbapi.
-This module is compatible with Python versions 2.6.6 and above, 2.7.x, 3.4.x, and 3.5.x. - Better support for multiple Cb servers chapi now introduces the concept of Credential Profiles; named collections of URL, API keys, and optional proxy configuration for connecting to any number of Cb Protection, Defense, or Response servers.
+CBAPI provides a friendly interface for accessing Carbon Black data.
+This greatly improves developer productivity and lowers the bar to entry.

+• Python 3 and Python 2 compatible

+Use all the new features and modules available in Python 3 with CBAPI.
+This module is compatible with Python versions 2.6.6 and above, 2.7.x, 3.4.x, and 3.5.x.

+• Better support for multiple CB servers

+CBAPI introduces the concept of Credential Profiles; named collections of URL, API keys, and optional proxy configuration for connecting to any number of Carbon Black EDR or Carbon Black App Control servers.

+TWO

-API Credentials
+API CREDENTIALS

-The new chapi as of version 0.9.0 enforces the use of credential files.
+CBAPI version 0.9.0 enforces the use of credential files.

-In order to perform any queries via the API, you will need to get the API token for your Cb user.
-See the documentation on the Developer Network website on how to acquire the API token for Cb Response, Cb Protection, or Cb Defense.
+In order to perform any queries via the API, you will need to get the API token for your CB user.
+See the documentation on the Developer Network website on how to acquire the API token for Carbon Black EDR (CB Response), or Carbon Black App Control (CB Protection).